cyclus/cyclus.github.com/source/cep/cep17.rst

-4. There is no mass-conservation-safe way to transmute a material (i.e. change its nuclide composition) outside of destroying and simultaneously creating new material objects.
+4. There is no mass-conservation-safe way to transmute a material (i.e. change its nuclide composition) outside of destroying and simultaneously creating new material objects (which isn't mass-conservations-safe).

 5. When resources are split and combined, there is no way to recall this heritage.
 Tracing paths of certain material objects is not possible.
-   Analyzing the contribution of agent X to the flow of element Y through agent Z is not possible.
+   Analyzing the contribution of agent X to the flow of isotope Y through agent Z is not possible.

 The above deficiencies are used as drivers for designing/implementing a more